pjsmueller/Ruckus/README.md

 -----------------------
 #### 📽 Movie Browsing
 -----------------------
 A user is first greeted with movies that are currently in theaters and is ranked by top grossing.
-In designing the layout of the website, we aimed to replicate the functionality of Netflix; scrolling movie posters that link to a movie description page.
+In designing the layout of the website, we aimed to replicate the functionality of Netflix; scrolling movie posters that link to a movie.